solliancenet/azure-synapse-analytics-day/01-explore-data-lake.md

     > This query demonstrates the same functionality, except this time, it loads CSV files instead of Parquet ones (notice the `factsale-csv` folder in the path).
 Parquet files are compressed and store data in columnar format for efficient querying, compared to CSV files that are raw representations of data but easily processed by many systems.
 You can often encounter many file types stored in a data lake and must know how to access and explore those files.
 For instance, when you access CSV files, you need to specify the format, field terminator, and other properties to let the query engine understand how to parse the data.
 In this case, we determine the value of `2` for FIRSTROW.
 This indicates that the first row of the file must be skipped because it contains the column header.
     >
     > Here, we use WITH to define the columns in the files.
-You must use WITH when using a bulk rowset (OPENROWSET) in the FROM clause.
+You must use WITH on CSV data when using a bulk rowset (OPENROWSET) in the FROM clause.
 Also, defining the columns enables you to select and filter the values within.

-15. Replace the contents of the SQL script with this query, and **replace** `YOUR_DATALAKE_NAME` with the name of your **Storage Account Name** provided in the environment details section on the Lab Environment tab on the right.
+15. Replace the contents of the SQL script with this query, and **replace** `YOUR_DATALAKE_NAME` with your **Storage Account Name** provided in the environment details section on the Lab Environment tab on the right.
 Select **Run** to execute the script.
 This query reads from Delta Lake format to calculate the 2012 quarterly sales quantity.

     ```sql
     SELECT